cdutson/wallofscribbles/content/articles/Personal/parenting-is-hard.md

 ## Sleep deprivation

 Everyone jokes about how tired you'll be when you have a new-born. _Everyone._ They're right, of course.
 Lack of sleep isn't anything new in regard to child rearing.
 What I didn't know was just how much that dedicated lack of sleep was going to suck.
 I've done lack of sleep before.
 At my time at Concept, I had pulled a 50 hour work day.
-I generally handle sleep deprivation pretty well... in small, isolated doses.
+To clarify, I went to work Monday, and left some time on Wednesday.
+I slept for a couple hours in the middle using my shoes as a pillow.
+What I'm saying is that I generally handle sleep deprivation pretty well... in small, isolated doses.
 For the last month or so, I've been whittled down to at best 6 hours of interrupted sleep.
 It's generally closer to 5.
 Every day, this is what I get.

 That really starts to wear you down.
 It makes you irritable; it makes you dumb; it makes you lethargic.
 Unfortunately your baby doesn't give _a single shit_ about any of that, and that just adds to your exhaustion.
 It's a vicious cycle.

 Try and nap when your child naps.
 It's what I keep telling my wife, and she's been managing so far.
 I on the other hand am an idiot who cannot nap to save his life.
 This means that I get to be tired most of the time.

 ## Invest in hearing protection